Diff-DAC: Distributed Actor-Critic for Average Multitask Deep Reinforcement Learning: Abstract

 \section{Abstract}

 We propose a fully distributed actor-critic algorithm approximated by deep neural networks, named \textit{Diff-DAC}, with application to single-task and to average multitask reinforcement learning (MRL).
+Tasks share state-action sets and reward function, but have different state transition distribution.
 Each agent has access to data from its local task only, but it aims to learn a policy that performs well on average for the whole set of tasks.
 During the learning process, agents communicate their value-policy parameters to their neighbors, diffusing the information across the network, so that they converge to a common policy, with no need for a central node.
 The method is scalable, since the computational and communication costs per agent grow with its number of neighbors.
 We derive Diff-DAC's from duality theory and provide novel insights into the standard actor-critic framework, showing that it is actually an instance of the dual ascent method that approximates the solution of a linear program.
-Experiments suggest that Diff-DAC can outperform the single previous distributed MRL approach (i.e., Dist-MTLPS) and even the centralized architecture.
+Experiments suggest that Diff-DAC can outperform the single previous distributed MRL approach (i.e., Dist-MTLPS) and even the centralized architecture.\footnote{Presented at Adaptive Learning Agents workshop (ALA2018), July 14th, 2018, Stockholm, Sweden.}